iamdhruvtripathi/Active-Directory-Homelab/kali/README.md

 ## What is `Password Spraying`
 Password spraying is a cyberattack in which an attacker tries a small number of common passwords (such as `"Spring2026!"` or `"Password123"`) across many different user accounts instead of attempting many passwords on a single account.
 This helps avoid account lockouts while increasing the chances of finding accounts that use weak or reused passwords

-- In Kali, I first created a userlist containing the passwords for the domains accounts.
-For learning purposes, one of them I already know which is `welcome1` for `Alisha`'s account
+- In Kali, I first created a `users.txt` file containing the usernames I wanted to test.
+For learning purposes, I already knew that Alisha's password was `welcome1`

 <p align="center">
 <img width="90%" height="90%" alt="image" src="https://github.com/user-attachments/assets/08e2d872-c8de-47eb-ac43-7ed801a71c90" />
 </p>